elan-ev/tobira/docs/docs/setup/matomo.md

 site_id = "1"
 ```

-This won't make anything interesting happen though, as Tobira itself does not yet send any events to Matomo itself.
+This alone won't make anything interesting happen though, as Tobira itself does not yet send any events to Matomo itself.
 In order to get anything out of this, you have to configure Paella to do so.

 ```toml